laurapacilio/laurapacilio.github.io/resume.md

 - Develop strategic communications plans that drive engagement and alignment across 1600+ employees
 - Plan, develop, and manage technical content for company newsletter, company All Hands, and employee website
 - Draft clear, compelling talking points for company leaders to keep employees informed about company progress, acquisitions, and integration activities
-- Coordinate with marketing and external communications teams to identify and develop compelling technical content for blogs and social media

 **Technical Copywriter** &#124; Jul 2019 – Mar 2021
-- Worked with 10+ engineering leads to develop and publish internal communications, including a weekly engineering newsletter designed to educate the company about ongoing technical progress.
+- Worked with 10+ engineering leads to develop and publish internal communications, including a weekly newsletter designed to educate the company about technical progress.
 - Lead technical content development for company-wide All Hands meetings.
-This included proposing topics, shaping key messages and story flow, helping to find and refine relevant visuals, refining slide content, and coaching presenters.
+This includes proposing topics, shaping key messages and story flow, helping to find and refine relevant visuals, refining slide content, and coaching presenters.
 - Proposed, researched, and wrote blog posts and social media copy about Aurora's technology.
 Collaborated with marketing team to generate visuals that brought each story to life.
-- Co-led cross-functional effort to redesign and expand company Intranet.
-This included developing the project schedule, developing the site information architecture, working with cross-functional teams to develop content, and collaborating with our UX team to conduct user research and suggest data-driven improvements.
 - Documented the design and functionality of autonomy software modules.
-For example, I worked with engineering leads to develop "Atlas Engineering 101," a primer on how Aurora's self-driving maps are created and represented in the codebase.
+For example, I worked with engineering leads to develop "Atlas Engineering 101," a primer on how Aurora's self-driving maps were created and represented in the codebase.
 - Drafted copy for the Technology section of Aurora's public website.
 For example, content describing various components of the Aurora Driver.
 - Edited critical customer-facing product requirements documentation for grammar, clarity, and consistency.